Blog

 What’s a Night Nanny?
 Final Thoughts

-While it’s often portrayed as one in the media, overnight newborn care isn’t a luxury.
-It’s a way to protect your health, safeguard your baby’s well-being, and make the early weeks of parenthood more sustainable.
+While it’s an out of pocket expense, overnight newborn care isn’t a luxury.
+It’s a way to protect your health, safeguard your baby’s well-being and make the early weeks of parenthood more sustainable.
 For many families, the investment in sleep and expert support pays off in confidence, recovery, and a smoother transition into life with a newborn.

 Erin Thomas Walker & Chicago’s Best Postpartum Doula Agency